-SPN 1121H - Elementary Spanish II Honors (4)
+SPN1121H - Elementary Spanish II Honors

-A continuation of SPN 1120.
-The course continues to stress fundamentals of grammar and drills in pronunciation and reading, with special emphasis on oral expression in Spanish.
+This course continues SPN 1120 in stressing fundamentals of grammar and drills in pronunciation and reading, with special emphasis on oral expression in Spanish.
 The student is required to attend a minimum of two hours of laboratory per week in addition to classroom work.
 The honors component consists of specialized vocabulary and an emphasis on business applications of Spanish language and culture.
-Admission to the Community of Scholars program, a 3.3 or higher GPA or permission of the instructor is required.
-(3 hours lecture and 2 hours laboratory per week)
+Admission to the Community of Scholars program, a 3.3 or higher GPA or permission of the instructor is required.(3 hours lecture and 2 hours laboratory per week)

-SPN 2220 - Intermediate Spanish I (4)
+SPN2220 - Intermediate Spanish I